 JAMES CONLEY

-KEYSTONE OF THE CONLEY LEGACY
+CORNERSTONE OF THE CONLEY LEGACY

 Map of the United States in 1800, the approximated birth year of James Conley.
 The state lines were still in formation, and the area that would become Huntsville, Alabama was merely a strip of federal land.
 Britain (north), France (west) Spain (South), surrounded the newly formed U.S., and change was on the horizon.